Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### On Parole

-I was wakened--indeed, we were all wakened, for I could see even the sentinel shake himself together from where he had fallen against the door-post--by a clear, hearty voice hailing us from the margin of the wood:
+<p class="first">I was wakened--indeed, we were all wakened, for I could see even the sentinel shake himself together from where he had fallen against the door-post--by a clear, hearty voice hailing us from the margin of the wood:</p>

 "Block house, ahoy!" it cried.
 "Here's the doctor."